This sweet Grilled Corn on the Cob is slathered with a homemade garlic chive butter turning it into an outstanding fresh Summer side dish.

 How to Clean Your Gas Grill

 While we tend to grill year-round, our grill definitely gets a workout during the warm months of the year.
 It's important to be mindful of how clean your grill is and how it performs.
 Cleaning the inside of the grill is important to prevent contamination of food and to keep the grill components working properly.
 You can use a stainless steel grill brush to remove any carbonized sediments that collect on the inside of the grill lid.
 You can also use warm soapy water to clean the grill grates and drip pans after the grill has cooled completely.
 Use a steel brush or putty knife to remove any cooked on stubborn grease.
-See more helpful cleaning tips from the experts at Weber here.

 Thanks for visiting come back soon!